lecode-official/mvvm-framework/Documentation/QuickStart.md

 models from `ReactiveViewModel`, because it has a lot of additional utility functions.
 As far as the navigation sub-system of the MVVM Framework is concerned, the only requirement of a view model is to implement `IViewModel`.

 At first we have to create a view model for our todo list items.
-The todo list item view model is a reactive view on the model layer of out sample application.
+The todo list item view model is a reactive view on the model layer of our sample application.
 Since this is just a container view model, no view model lifecycle management is needed.
-This is reflected by the fact, that the view model does not not derive from
+This is reflected by the fact, that the view model does not derive from
 `ReactiveViewModel` but `ReactiveObject` which is [ReactiveUI](https://github.com/reactiveui/ReactiveUI)'s way of making a class reactive.
-If you are not yet familiar with [ReactiveUI](https://github.com/reactiveui/ReactiveUI), then I recommend, that you head over to [RectiveUI.net](http://reactiveui.net/) and have a look at it first, because the MVVM Framework is heavily influenced by and build on [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
+If you are not yet familiar with [ReactiveUI](https://github.com/reactiveui/ReactiveUI), we would recommend that you head over to [RectiveUI.net](http://reactiveui.net/) and have a look at it first, because the MVVM Framework is heavily influenced by and build on [ReactiveUI](https://github.com/reactiveui/ReactiveUI).

 ```csharp